 Consider this scenario: You’re driving home from work during rush hour traffic.
 Suddenly, a car rear-ends you.
 Before you can react, you notice the car that hit you is speeding off into traffic.
 You’ve just been involved in a “hit-and-run” incident.
 What can you do?
-You have car insurance, but how do they handle this situation?
+You have auto insurance, but how does your insurance company handle this situation?

 We recommend that you have $1,000,000.00 of uninsured motorist coverage.
-This coverage will protect you, anyone riding with you, and any family member that is riding in someone else’s car in the event that the person that caused the wreck has no insurance.
-You will find that once you buy a little bit of this type of coverage, buying say ten times more will only cost you about two or three times (not ten times) the premium, so purchasing this much coverage is not nearly as expensive as you may think.
+This coverage will protect you, anyone riding with you, and any family member who is riding in someone else’s car in the event that the person that caused the wreck has no insurance.
+You will find that once you buy a little bit of this type of coverage, buying say ten times more will only cost about two or three times (not ten times) as much, so purchasing the additional coverage is not nearly as expensive as you might think.
 Talk to your insurance agent now, as you should not have to wait for your policy to renew to add this coverage.

-If you have been a victim of a hit-and-run, Kelly & West has the experience handling these cases.
+If you have been a victim of a hit-and-run, Kelly & West is experienced in handling these cases.
 Contact us today to see how we can ensure the best possible outcome for your case.

 “Reggie Kelly is a fantastic attorney with fantastic paralegals.
 My wife and I have been using him and his firm since 1983 when we first purchased property in Harnett County 37 years ago.
 He offers excellent legal advice and guidance.
 He never gets in a hurry to get us out the door because of his next appointment.
 He always takes the time needed to check out all of the issues that might come up.
 Reggie Kelly is a proud American and he loves our country and he wants everyone to do well.
 Reggie Kelly is an even finer person than he is a fantastic attorney and we are very fortunate to also be able to call him and his wife Cheryl our friends.
 We give him a 10 STAR Review!”